Synphonyte/leptos-struct-table/README.md

 ## Features

 - **Async data loading** - The data is loaded asynchronously.
 This allows for loading data from a REST API or a database etc.
 - **Selectable** - Optional.
-If turned on: Click on a row to select it.
-You can select multiple rows (TODO).
+You can enable single or multi-select.
 - **Fully Customizable** - You can customize every aspect of the table by plugging in your own components for rendering rows, cells, headers.
 See [Custom Renderers](#custom-renderers) for more information.
 - **Headless** - No default styling is applied to the table.
 You can fully customize the classes that are applied to the table.
 See [Classes customization](#classes-customization) for more information.
 - **Sorting** - Optional.
 If turned on: Click on a column header to sort the table by that column.
 You can even sort by multiple columns.
-- **Virtualization (TODO)** - Only the visible rows are rendered.
+- **Virtualization** - Only the visible rows are rendered.
 This allows for very large tables.
 - **Editable** - Optional.
 You can provide custom renderers for editable cells.
 See [Editable Cells](#editable-cells) for more information.

 ## Usage